By introducing the ES8, Kawai really raised the bar for how a digital piano should sound and behave.

 The Escapement feature simulates a slight clicking sensation found in a grand piano when you press a key about halfway down.

 A really cool feature we haven’t seen before is the ability to finely adjust touch-sensitivity within the 1-100 range.

 With most digital pianos you’re offered 3-5 preset touch-sensitivity settings to choose from.

 With the FP-90, you can very precisely alter the response of the keyboard to get the exact touch you want.

-The keys of the FP-90 are covered with a textured moisture-absorbing material, which simulates tactile sensation of a real ivory and ebony.
+The keys of the FP-90 are covered with a textured moisture-absorbing material, which simulates the tactile sensation of real ivory and ebony.

 Overall, I would call the PHA-50 one of the most realistic and enjoyable key actions not only in this price range but on the market in general.

 It’s comparable to Kawai’s most advanced wooden actions (Grand Feel I, Grand Feel II) actions and Yamaha’s Natural Wood action.